Harshit-Sharma-Engineer/SQL-Data-Warehouse-Project/README.md

 # SQL-Data-Warehouse-Project
-Welcome to the Data Warehouse and Analytics Project repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Welcome to the Data Warehouse Project repository! 🚀 This project demonstrates a comprehensive data warehousing and analytics , building a data warehouse .
+Designed as a portfolio project, it highlights industry best practices in data engineering .
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🏗️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: